 We’ve gone with both and I honestly didn’t notice a difference with the quality.
 Though they do go to different places so keep this in mind when you book.

 Now I had two very different experiences sea kayaking.
 On our first trip, I had a great time.
-But on our latest trip I decided maybe sea kayaking just isn’t for me.
+But on a subsequent trip I decided maybe sea kayaking just isn’t for me.
 Or at least isn’t for me if I have to be the one to steer.

 I know that sounds really lame.
 And it has nothing to do with our guide or the tour itself.
 But, honestly, I just didn’t have a great time.
-Read more about my experience here.
+If you like kayaking though, I’m sure you’ll love it.

 Read Next: Sea Kayaking in Bar Harbor: Yay or Nay?

-On the other hand, I went rock climbing on our trip last year and had a blast.
-Even though I’m someone who is afraid of heights it was thrilling!
+On the other hand, I went rock climbing on one of my trips and had a blast.
+Even though I’m someone who is usually afraid of heights, it was thrilling!

 I did have to reschedule this climb once due to the weather (rock climbing in the rain is a bit “unpleasant” they said).
 But it was beautiful on the day we actually went out.